 |Combinations||A combination of qualifications totalling 104 -112 UCAS points|

 Applicants have the opportunity to demonstrate their suitability for the chosen programme through the presentation of a portfolio of relevant practical work.

 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

 Each module will require you to respond to at least one 'brief' (as in industry).
-The brief will specify your deign challenge, itemise resources and assets, note any restrictions and advise a schedule of activities.
+The brief will specify your deign challenge, itemise resources and assets, note any constraints and advise a schedule of activities.

-You will typically have around 12 contact hours per week, but your actual contact hours depend on any optional modules you select.
+You'll typically have around 12 contact hours per week, but your actual contact hours depend on any optional modules you select.

-All programmes are informed by the University’s Learning and Teaching Strategy 2015-2022.
+All courses are informed by the University’s Learning and Teaching Strategy 2015-2022.

 Your module tutor will direct you towards specific readings and/or activities to complete before class.